-Catholic Society places 'ableist' placard on Eastern Avenue - Honi Soit
+Catholic Society places ableist placard on Eastern Avenue - Honi Soit

 “Distilling our lives down to a question of whether or not we are a burden is not simply dehumanising.
 It reflects the value-driven Capitalist ethos of a society that struggles to understand a person’s worth beyond what they produce for the boss.”

-SRC Interfaith Officers Jayfel Tulabing and Antoine Nguyen Khanh said that that they are “deeply disheartened and angered by the increase of pro-life and ableist propaganda starting to show up on campus.”
+SRC Interfaith Officers Jayfel Tulabing and Antoine Nguyen Khanh said that they are “deeply disheartened and angered by the increase of pro-life and ableist propaganda starting to show up on campus.”

 “We do not think this is conducive to a productive debate or argument and only diminishes the real-life experiences of disabled people and students, expressing nothing but bigotry, contempt [and] ignorance.”

-Note: Editor’s note: This article was updated with comment from the Women’s Officers at 6:30pm.